 - The ingredient quantities featured in the recipe card below yield one sandwich.
 Since a rotisserie chicken will yield about four cups of shredded chicken, you’ll have plenty to use in other recipes.
 My chicken recipe archives has many recipes to use shredded chicken if you’re looking for inspiration.

-- FRANK’S REDHOT® Buffalo Wings sauce (not sponsored, though an affiliate link) is always my choice for buffalo chicken recipes.
+- FRANK’S REDHOT® Buffalo Wings sauce (not sponsored!) is always my choice for buffalo chicken recipes.
 It’s thinner than other wing sauces out there and has the perfect amount of heat to it.

 - Keep in mind the nutritional information in the recipe card below is an estimate based on the ingredients I used.
 It will vary depending on your type of bread, sour cream, wing sauce, and cheese used.